 Quality of ingredients:

-Everything from registering your account, to selecting your meals, to organizing payment, swapping dishes, seeing future menus, skipping weeks and even canceling your account can all be easily completed online.
+Everything from registering your account, selecting your meals, organizing payment, swapping dishes, seeing future menus, skipping weeks, and even canceling your account can all be quickly completed online.

 It’s also good to know that both offer good customer service, that you can reach online via email or chat.